City Point, New Haven: History

-The neighborhood was originally a "point" or peninsula surrounded by New Haven Harbor on the east and south, bordering what is now Hallock Ave. & South Water Street, and the West River wetlands on the west, bordering what is now Greenwich Ave.
+The neighborhood was originally a "point" or peninsula surrounded by New Haven Harbor on the east and south, bordering what is now Hallock Avenue & South Water Street, and the West River wetlands on the west, bordering what is now Greenwich Avenue.
 In the 19th and early 20th Century, until public health authorities condemned the oyster beds, City Point's economy included oyster harvesting and fishing from the waters of New Haven Harbor and Long Island Sound.
-In 1929 the Boulevard was extended to Sea St., and the West River salt marsh began to be filled in (ultimately becoming Kimberly Field, consisting of two baseball diamonds).
-In the early 20th century, Second St. was extended to Kimberly Ave. and the first St. Peter Catholic Church was built.
-The parish included the traditional City Point neighborhood between Greenwich Ave. and Hallock Ave, as well as the Kimberly Ave. area.
-Thus by the mid 20th century, some residents of Kimberly, Grant, Cassius & Plymouth streets also considered themselves to be City Point residents—even though this area never was part of the geographical "point" from which City Point had derived its name.
+In 1929 the Boulevard was extended to Sea Street, and the West River salt marsh began to be filled in (ultimately becoming Kimberly Field, consisting of two baseball diamonds).
+In the early 20th century, Second Street was extended to Kimberly Avenue and the First Street.
+Peter Catholic Church was built.
+The parish included the traditional City Point neighborhood between Greenwich Avenue and Hallock Avenue, as well as the Kimberly Avenue area.
+Thus by the mid 20th century, some residents of Kimberly, Grant, Cassius & Plymouth Streets also considered themselves to be City Point residents—even though this area never was part of the geographical "point" from which City Point had derived its name.
 With the construction of the Connecticut Turnpike/Interstate 95 in the mid-1950s, most of the water on City Point's eastern border also was filled in.
 The eastern waters were replaced with the New York, New Haven and Hartford Railroad's yard, One Long Wharf's parking lot, the New Haven Food Terminal, & both Sargent Drive and Long Wharf Drive.
 Thus today only the southern tip of City Point is bordered by water.
-Yet when viewing a map of the area, the street grid still clearly shows the original outline of the neighborhood and "point" bounded by Greenwich Ave. and Hallock Ave.
-In 1978 the (Ella T. Grasso) Boulevard finally was completed, with the construction of a bridge over the railroad tracks, thereby connecting lower Kimberly Ave. to the rest of the Hill.
-At the end of the 20th century, the second St. Peter Church was demolished along with St. Peter & Kimberly Ave.
-Schools, and Second St. was returned to its original 1868 configuration.
+Yet when viewing a map of the area, the street grid still clearly shows the original outline of the neighborhood and "point" bounded by Greenwich Avenue and Hallock Avenue.
+In 1978 the (Ella T. Grasso) Boulevard finally was completed, with the construction of a bridge over the railroad tracks, thereby connecting lower Kimberly Avenue to the rest of the Hill.
+At the end of the 20th century, the second St. Peter Church was demolished along with St. Peter & Kimberly Avenue, Schools, and Second Street was returned to its original 1868 configuration.
 Consequently, today most residents of Kimberly, Grant, Plymouth & Cassius streets consider themselves to be in the Kimberly Square neighborhood or simply part of The Hill, rather than part of City Point.